-We expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of drug development, manufacturing, regulatory affairs and, if any of our product candidates receives marketing approval, sales, marketing, and distribution.
-In addition, in connection with our transition to being a publicly traded company, we expect to increase the size of our general and administrative teams to support the growth of our business and the requirements of being a publicly traded company.
+We expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of drug development, manufacturing, regulatory affairs and, if any of our product candidates receives or is expected to receive marketing approval, sales, marketing, and distribution.
+In the future, we may need to increase the size of our general and administrative teams to support the growth of our business, our stage of company and/or the requirements of being a publicly traded company.
 To manage our anticipated future growth, we must continue to implement and improve our managerial, operational, and financial systems, expand our facilities, and continue to recruit and train additional qualified personnel.
 Future growth would impose significant added responsibilities on members of management, including:

-- identifying, recruiting, integrating, maintaining and motivating additional employees; - managing our internal development efforts effectively, including the clinical and FDA review process for our lead product candidates and any other product candidates we develop, while complying with our contractual obligations to contractors and other third parties; and - improving our operational, financial and management controls, reporting systems and procedures.
+- identifying, recruiting, integrating, maintaining, and motivating additional employees; - managing our internal development efforts effectively, including the clinical and FDA review process for our lead product candidates and any other product candidates we develop, while complying with our contractual obligations to contractors and other third parties; and - improving our operational, financial and management controls, reporting systems, and procedures.

 Our future financial performance and our ability to advance into clinical development and, if approved, commercialize our lead product candidates and any of our other product candidates we develop will depend, in part, on our ability to effectively manage any future growth.
 Due to our limited financial resources and the limited experience of our management team in managing a company with this type of anticipated growth, we may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
 The expansion of our operations may lead to significant costs and may divert our management and business development resources.
 Any inability to manage growth could delay the execution of our business plans or disrupt our operations.
-Further, research at our Chinese and Indian CROs also exposes us to various risks, including regulatory, economic, and political instability, potentially unfavorable tax, import and export policies, fluctuations in foreign exchange and inflation rates, international and civil hostilities, terrorism, natural disasters and pandemics.
+Further, research at our Chinese and Indian CROs also exposes us to various risks, including regulatory, economic, and political instability, potentially unfavorable tax, import and export policies, fluctuations in foreign exchange and inflation rates, international and civil hostilities, terrorism, natural disasters, and pandemics.

-Our internal computer systems, or those of any of our collaborators, contractors, or consultants, may fail or suffer security breaches, which could result in a material disruption of our product development programs.
+Our internal computer systems, or those of any of our collaborators, vendors, contractors, or consultants, may fail or suffer security breaches, which could result in a material disruption of our product development programs and could harm our reputation or subject us to liability, and adversely affect our business and financial results.